 The school should provide a complete estimate of the cost of your stay, including tuition, accommodation, and any additional fees.
 Most will request a deposit to hold your place.

-Consider that often you get what you pay for; schools that charge more tend to have better qualified teachers and offer a more extensive service such as included meals or additional instruction hours.
+Consider that often you get what you pay for; schools that charge more tend to have better-qualified teachers and more extensive service such as included meals or additional instruction hours.
 Weigh these considerations when making your decision.

 What cultural activities does the school offer after class and on weekends?
 Typical examples are film screenings, cultural workshops, language exchanges, or tours to local attractions.
 If you’re on your own, these are great opportunities to meet your fellow students.
 I look for schools that offer a daily activity as well as an organized outing on weekends.